 Amazon uses a variety of personalization techniques to serve the needs of its customers including:

-Amazon uses customer data to tailor the shopping experience.
-Thus, customers don’t have a cookie-cutter experience.
-They’re not shown anything and everything.
-In fact, they see recommendations aligned with their behavior.
+Amazon uses customer data to tailor the shopping experience to ensure customers don’t have a cookie-cutter experience.
+They’re not shown anything and everything—they only see recommendations aligned with their behavior.
 This personalization technique has resulted in higher conversion rates for Amazon.

-Booking is an excellent example of a travel site that recognizes the importance of personalization.
+Booking.com is an excellent example of a travel site that recognizes the importance of personalization.

 The site displays a recommendation widget when you log in, which is personalized in real-time to make recommendations based on the user’s IP address.
 Suggestions are based on the most commonly searched travel locations by people in and around their area.

 Expedia is one of the world’s largest travel companies, providing booking services for airlines, hotels, motels, vacation packages, and car rentals.
-The company’s mission is to deliver excellence in customer service.
-It does this by catering to every individual visitor on the site, and streamlining their experience through personalization.
+The company’s mission is to deliver excellence in customer service—and it does this by catering to every individual visitor on the site, and streamlining their experience through personalization.

 The brand uses geo-targeting data to tell if users are visiting from London or Tokyo, then displays flights based on IP geo-location addresses.
 The result?
 Skyrocketing engagement because visitors receive relevant content without having to do anything.

 It’s no secret that Spotify, the digital music service provider, has revolutionized the way media and entertainment companies think about and implement personalization.

 Spotify personalizes playlists based on listener tastes and preferences.
 In particular, the music streaming giant introduces new and enhanced personalization tactics to entice clients by providing customized playlists, including:

 Since these playlists allowed customers to enjoy their favorite music and new trending songs, Spotify grew hugely in popularity and is often the foundation for new music discovery.

 SaaS mogul, Netflix made its mission to provide users with an exceptional experience 24/7.